stanfordnlp/plot-interface/Help.md

 ## Tips

-If you are familiar with VegaLite or willing to read [VegaLite Docs], you can use the **Filters** to help retrieve the desired action.
+If you are familiar with Vega-Lite or willing to read [Vega-Lite Docs], you can use the **Filters** to help retrieve the desired action.
 There are two filters: `value type` and `VegaLite keywords`.
 If you select a type, then only modifications of that type e.g. `number` are be returned.
-If you select a few keywords, which are the same keywords that appear in the VegaLite specification, then only modifications containing those keywords are returned. e.g. `title`, `axisX`.
+If you select a few keywords, which are the same keywords that appear in the Vega-Lite specification, then only modifications containing those keywords are returned. e.g. `title`, `axisX`.

 ### Caveats